djleite/Ohnologs/README.md

 Inputs are:
-- Protein fastas
+- Protein fastas.
+These need to be in the raw_pipline folder.
-- Tab delimited "gene order" coordinate files of genes. (gene, strand[1/-1], chromosome, start, end)
+- Tab delimited "gene order" coordinate files of genes. (gene, strand[1/-1], chromosome, start, end).
+These need to be in the raw_pipline folder.
-- Species list with each species per line
+- Species list with each species per line.
+This needs to be in the raw_pipline folder.

 IMPORTANT NOTE: Naming convention should follow that each gene ID has the species ID e.g. TARGIG, followed by the gene ID _g10000, i.e. TACGIG_g10000.
 The species list should contain this TACGIG ID.